 Diabetes is a condition characterized by high blood glucose levels resulting from the body’s inability to use blood glucose for energy.
-In Type 1 diabetes, the pancreas no longer makes insulin and therefore blood glucose cannot enter the cells to be used for energy.
-In Type 2 diabetes, either the pancreas does not make enough insulin or the body is not able to use insulin properly.
+In Type I diabetes, the pancreas no longer makes insulin and therefore blood glucose cannot enter the cells to be used for energy.
+In Type II diabetes, either the pancreas does not make enough insulin or the body is not able to use insulin properly.

 How does Type 1 diabetes affect bone health?

 Type I diabetes appears to be a significant risk factor for osteoporosis.
-In Type 1 diabetics, the cells that form bone do not seem to work as well as those in the general population, perhaps due to the absence of the bone forming effects of insulin.
+In Type I diabetics, the cells that form bone do not seem to work as well as those in the non-diabetics, perhaps due to absence of the bone forming effects of insulin.
 This may be one of the reasons why low bone mass occurs.
-Further research is needed to better understand the complex relationship between Type 1 diabetes and osteoporosis.
+Further research is needed to better understand the complex relationship between Type I diabetes and osteoporosis.

-How does Type 2 diabetes affect bone health?
+How does Type II diabetes affect bone health?

-People with Type 2 diabetes usually have normal or even increased bone mass compared with those without diabetics.
-The higher body weight typical of individuals with Type 2 diabetes may account for the normal or increased bone mass.
-However, evidence suggests that despite normal bone mass, people with Type 2 diabetes tend to have a higher risk for fracture than non-diabetics.
+People with Type II diabetes usually have normal or even increased bone mass compared with those without diabetics.
+The higher body weight typical of individuals with Type II diabetes may account for normal or increased bone mass.
+However, evidence suggests that despite normal bone mass, people with Type II diabetes tend to have a higher risk for fracture than non-diabetics.
 Much of the increased risk for fracture is due to a higher risk for falls.
-To begin with, many women with Type 2 diabetes are overweight and inactive.
+To begin with, many women with Type II diabetes are overweight and inactive.
 These two factors tend to lessen coordination and balance making it more likely for a person to fall.
-People with Type 2 diabetes often have complications such as impaired vision, peripheral nerve damage, or foot problems, all of which can contribute to a fall.
-Finally, some people with Type 2 diabetes (especially if their blood glucose is poorly controlled) find that they frequently have to get out of bed during the night to use the bathroom.
+People with Type II diabetes often have complications such as impaired vision, peripheral nerve damage, or foot problems, all of which can contribute to a fall.
+Finally, some people with Type II diabetes (especially if their blood glucose is poorly controlled) find that they frequently have to get out of bed during the night to use the bathroom.
 Walking around in the dark in a sleepy state, especially without proper lighting, can greatly increase the risk of falls.

-How can people with Type 1 and Type 2 diabetes protect their bones?
+How can people with Type I and Type II diabetes protect their bones?

 There are many actions that individuals with diabetes can take to help protect their bones:

-- It has been observed that bone loss is greater in people with poorly controlled diabetes than in those whose diabetes is in tight control.
+- It has been observed that bone loss is greater in people with poorly controlled diabetes as compared to those with blood glucose levels under control.
 Therefore, keeping blood glucose levels close to normal is the first line of defense against osteoporosis, falls, and fractures.